matteopilz/OpenMS-website/content/en/applications.md

 ### Intelligent data acquisition for top-down proteomics (FLASHIda)

 FLASHIda is an intelligent online data acquisition algorithm for top-down proteomics (TDP) that ensures the real-time selection of high-quality precursors of diverse proteoforms.
-FLASHIda combines fast decharging algorithms in FLASHDeconv and machine learning-based quality assessment to identify optimal precursors for fragmentation.
-Currently the c# source code and instruction of FLASHIda is available in here under a BSD three-clause license.
+FLASHIda combines fast decharging algorithms in <a href="/application/flashdeconv/">FLASHDeconv</a> and machine learning-based quality assessment to identify optimal precursors for fragmentation.
+Currently the c# source code and instruction of FLASHIda is available in <a href="https://github.com/caetera/FlashIda">here</a> under a BSD three-clause license.
 We are working on merging FLASHIda into OpenMS.

 {{< notice info >}}
 FLASHIda beta version (under construction)